ULEAD Board of Directors

 Currently, Chris is helping ULEAD scale up programs and operations to become a regional presence in the Midwest.

 Dr. Crystal Davis

-Certified Coach, Teacher, and Speaker with the John Maxwell Team
+Most recently, Crystal has completed training as an independent Certified Coach, Teacher, and Speaker with the John Maxwell Team.

 Crystal holds a BA in Journalism and Mass Communications from Kansas State University, an MHR in Human Relations from the University of Oklahoma, and a Doctorate in Management specializing in Organizational Leadership from the University of Phoenix.

 Working with leaders and teams in Servant Leadership dovetails nicely with the vision and CAUSE of ULEAD for young adults.

 What was your favorite toy as a child?

 My favorite toys as a kid were my books.
 I love to live in the world of books to go the places the stories take me.